axelarnetwork/axelar-core/docs/cli/axelard_gentx.md

       --node string                         <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657")
       --node-id string                      The node's NodeID
-      --note string                         Note to add a description to the transaction (previously --memo) --offline                             Offline mode (does not allow any online functionality -o, --output string                       Output format (text|json) (default "json") --output-document string              Write the genesis transaction JSON document to the given file instead of the default location
+      --note string                         Note to add a description to the transaction (previously --memo) --offline                             Offline mode (does not allow any online functionality) --output-document string              Write the genesis transaction JSON document to the given file instead of the default location
+      --p2p-port uint                       The node's public P2P port (default 26656)
-      --pubkey string                       The validator's Protobuf JSON encoded public key --security-contact string             The validator's (optional) security contact email -s, --sequence uint                       The sequence number of the signing account (offline mode only) --sign-mode string                    Choose sign mode (direct|amino-json), this is an advanced feature --timeout-height uint                 Set a block timeout height to prevent the tx from being committed past a certain height
+      --pubkey string                       The validator's Protobuf JSON encoded public key --security-contact string             The validator's (optional) security contact email -s, --sequence uint                       The sequence number of the signing account (offline mode only) --sign-mode string                    Choose sign mode (direct|amino-json|direct-aux), this is an advanced feature --timeout-height uint                 Set a block timeout height to prevent the tx from being committed past a certain height
+      --tip string                          Tip is the amount that is going to be transferred to the fee payer on the target chain.
+This flag is only valid when used with --aux, and is ignored if the target chain didn't enable the TipDecorator
       --website string                      The validator's (optional) website -y, --yes                                 Skip tx broadcasting prompt confirmation (default true)
 ```